Cannabis / Marijuana

 What are the long-term impacts of cannabis to health and wellbeing?

 The chance of adults suffering harm from occasional cannabis use is small.
-Very heavy use, use with tobacco and addiction more commonly causes problems.
+Very heavy use, use with tobacco, and dependent use more commonly cause problems.
 There could be increased risks too from smoking at a young age, when important brain development is underway.

 Physical health effects